Mobile Diversion and Navigation

-To break the cycle of homelessness, youth and young adults need an integrated system of care and safety.
-Preble Street Teen Services is proud to work with other youth-serving organizations throughout Maine to provide mobile outreach to youth in their community of choice and rapidly resolve episodes of homelessness.
+When a young person experiences homelessness, they deserve an integrated system of care and safety.
+Preble Street Teen Services is proud to work alongside other youth-serving organizations throughout Maine to provide mobile outreach to youth in their community of choice to rapidly resolve episodes of homelessness.

 The Preble Street Teen Services Mobile Diversion and Navigation team serves youth and young adults who are:

 - are at imminent risk of becoming homeless, or

 - are fleeing or attempting to flee domestic violence and have minimal options for support.

 Serving a large geographical area in Maine, Preble Street caseworkers provide intensive, short-term services (1-3 months) to rapidly resolve episodes of homelessness, in their community of choice.
 People receiving diversion or navigation services through Preble Street Teen Services connect to critical resources as needed and also can work with a peer mentor, an individual with lived experience and expertise.

 The National Alliance to End Homelessness describes diversion as ‘a client-driven approach; its goal is to help the person or household find safe alternative housing immediately, rather than entering shelter or experiencing unsheltered homelessness.
 It is intended to ensure that the homelessness experience is as brief as possible, to prevent unsheltered homelessness, and to avert stays in shelter.’